 Installing a fireplace when finishing your basement

 When you are developing your basement, you will also require a basement development building permit.
-For more information, contact the Technical Assistance Centre.
+For more information, contact the Technical Assistance Centre or call 311.

 Installing a fireplace with an exterior projection